 You may think you’ll remember each day, but an old adage rings true: time flies when you’re having fun.
 Get in the habit of snapping a few pictures or updating your diary to keep track of the high points of your time in Alaska.
 When it comes time to leave, you’ll have a nice outline of the months you spent in the 49th state.

 There’s no right way to experience Alaska, but there are things you can do to maximize your experience.
-Check out our open positions and start planning your season in The Last Frontier.
+Check out our open positions and start planning your summer job adventure in Alaska.